Board Remuneration

 Retainer Fees

-• Attending any meeting of less than 30 minutes.
+• Attending any meeting of less than 30 minutes;

-• Preparation for meetings.
+• Preparation for meetings;

 Meetings

-• Board and standing committee meetings.
+• Board and committee meetings.

-• Meetings with advisory councils or advisory council chairs.
+• Meetings with advisory councils or advisory council chairs

-Travel Days
+Travel Time

 Directors are eligible for compensation for travel time to and from meetings as follows: